Updated: Dec 14, 2022

 This is not a one-hit-wonder.
 For thousands of years, music has already had a healing effect.
 But music for therapy has spawned exciting projects in recent years that we'll be hearing a lot more about.
 Music will make a breakthrough as a treatment, in hospitals, and on prescription.

 Knowing more about our health has always required action.
 It was conscious and focused.
 Even wearing wearables today still requires a deliberate, daily act.
 This will be less the case in the coming years.
 Health is becoming an ever-present part of our lives and our environment.
 Unconscious and completely passive.
 The measuring and guidance disappear to be even more present.

 The past decades were all about self-growth, and we all wanted to become better people.
-Self-actualisation was the absolute aspiration for many.
+Self-actualization was the absolute aspiration for many.
 It still is.
 It still will be.
 But you will grow more by not wanting to grow.
-Accepting and simply enjoying something becomes the new growth.
+Accepting and simply enjoying something becomes new growth.
 We will settle for less because it offers more.

 15. Spiritual wellness